-Understanding dynamic view
+Understanding the dynamic view

 In JungleDocs you can configure dynamic views with additional conditions.
-An example is GetView("TestList"; "FilteredDatesView")where FilteredDatesView is configured like that:
+An example is GetView("TestList"; "FilteredDatesView") where FilteredDatesView is configured like that:

-Note: additional filter parameters work only as an equal condition and they should be combined by and operators.
+Note: additional filter parameters work only as an equal to condition and they should be combined by and operators.

 Imagine you have a Companies list, a Contacts list, and a Word Reports library for storing Word reports.